-Evolving From Directionless Adversarial Politics to Properly-Informed, Strategically-Continuous Collaboration
+Evolving From Adversarial Politics to Properly-Informed, Strategically-Continuous Collaborative Policy

 Overall Structure